Blog

 Lower-noise fireworks exist — but they should never be considered the default.
 The magic of a fireworks display lies in its full sensory impact: sight, sound, scale, and surprise.
 Sacrificing sound may appease a few, but it risks delivering a lacklustre experience for everyone else.

 When possible, advocate for a full-scale, high-impact show.
 Your audience will thank you — and remember it.
+And if your venue can accommodate a full show, a fireworks to music display is the most memorable way to use that freedom.

 Need help balancing venue concerns with a memorable display?
 Speak to our team about how to get the best of both worlds without compromising on the wow factor.